jkurz/MSS-Code-Guidelines/README.md

-# MTS Code Guidelines
+# MSS Code Guidelines
-Version 1.3.0
+Version 1.3.1

 ![I honestly didn't think you could even USE emoji in variable names.
 Or that there were so many different crying ones.](http://imgs.xkcd.com/comics/code_quality.png)